4-Day Weather Forecast For Sweetwater - NewsBreak

 4-Day Weather Forecast For Sweetwater

-SWEETWATER, TN(Updated at 8am ET)Here's your weather forecast for the next four days.
+SWEETWATER, TX(Updated at 8am ET)Here's your weather forecast for the next four days.

 Saturday, September 4